The remote islands of Tokelau, Penrhyn, and Pitcairn.

 From Rarotonga, reaching Penrhyn involves a four-hour charter flight.

-The Cook Islands Tourism Corporation recommends Island Hopper Vacations for travel options to Penryhn.
+The Cook Islands Tourism Corporation recommends Island Hopper Vacations as a travel option to Penryhn.

 Travelling by cargo ships and sailing